 Do you charge for travel?
 No, unless I'm travelling more than an hour and a half, or an overnight stay is necessary.
 This doesn't happen very often, an hour and a half is a lot of miles!

 What equipment do you use?
 I have professional grade Nikon equipment.
 The camera bodies are full frame DSLR's and I have a range of lenses that come in useful on a wedding day.
 If you're a bit of a geek I'm happy to chat about my kit.
 But in truth, a list of what I own here wouldn't make very interesting reading to most!

 What happens if something goes wrong with your kit?
 It's unlikely, but never say never!
-I have backup cameras, lenses, flashes, and batteries.
+I have backup cameras, lenses, flashes, memory cards and batteries.